 John Baeder

-John Baeder’s love for American roadside culture led him to write books on aspects of that culture concentrating on diners, gas stations, and motels that would stimulate public appreciation for these small, often overlooked places.
-One such book, Gas, Food, and Lodging: A Postcard Odyssey, Through the Great American Roadside, pays homage his inspiration, the roadside postcards.
-Baeder’s paintings and photographs are included in permanent collections of such institutions as the Whitney Museum of American Art, the Detroit Institute of Arts, the Yale University Art Gallery, the Indianapolis Museum of Art, the Milwaukee Art Museum, the High Museum of Art in Atlanta, the Morris Museum of Art in Augusta, Georgia, the Tennessee State Museum in Nashville, the Los Angeles County Museum of Art, and the Denver Art Museum.
-In 2009, Baeder was awarded the Tennessee Governor’s Distinguished Artist Award.
-John Baeder’s work has helped make the diner an American icon; his art serves as an aesthetic record of the quickly disappearing American roadside culture that so engaged him.
+His dedication to American roadside culture extends beyond his artwork.
+Baeder has authored several books on diners, gas stations, and motels, including Gas, Food, and Lodging: A Postcard Odyssey Through the Great American Roadside, a tribute to the postcards that inspired much of his work.
+His photographs and paintings are held in the permanent collections of institutions such as the Whitney Museum of American Art, the Detroit Institute of Arts, the Yale University Art Gallery, the Indianapolis Museum of Art, the Milwaukee Art Museum, the High Museum of Art in Atlanta, the Morris Museum of Art, the Tennessee State Museum, the Los Angeles County Museum of Art, and the Denver Art Museum.
+In 2009, he received the Tennessee Governor’s Distinguished Artist Award.

 Photography & Works